The job description

 The Job Title

-What’s the job about?
+What’s the job involve?

 Roles and Responsibilities

-Of course most companies will want to bring in people who have enough experience in the job description they want to fill.
+Of course, most companies will want to bring in people who have enough experience in the job description they want to fill.
 But it’s more than just throwing in the years of experience you want.
 As a company, you have to think very carefully about this.
-If you overstate the desired experience, you may end up locking out many candidates who are very qualified to handle the task at hand.
+If you overstate the desired experience, you may end up locking out many candidates who are exceptionally qualified to handle the task at hand.
 Always make sure that the desired experience is as reasonable as possible.

 Unique benefits for employees are always desirable.
 A significant portion of people will look at the benefits offered by a given job before deciding to work there or not.
 Whether it’s health insurance, retirement savings, or time offs, this information needs to be very clear.